 Controlling Overhead Characteristics.
-Intrusion detection

-and prevention systems necessarily introduce system overhead because they must analyze system activity and such analysis requires system resources.
+Intrusion detection and prevention systems necessarily introduce system overhead because they must analyze system activity and such analysis requires system resources.
 While optimized implementations can reduce the absolute value of such overhead, the characteristics of such overhead are often hard to control.
 The characteristics of system overhead can be captured by the distribution of foreground task response times, which can be succinctly represented by average and standard deviation values.
 While the average value dictates overall system interactivity, the standard deviation (i.e., variability in response times) dictates user-perceived jitter.
-In interactive systems, minimizing jitter may be as important as improving average interactive performance.
+In some interactive systems, minimizing jitter may be as important as improving average interactive performance.

 Intrusion analysis using a G event granularity was a design choice in Rootsense to control the number of context switches between user and kernel space as well as the context switches between the Rootsense user space and the system foreground tasks (i.e. applications).
-The value of G is a control parameter that a system administrator can use to trade-off average-case interactive performance with jitter.
+The value of G is a control parameter

+Vulnerability Symptom Description Exploit-based Anomaly-based Rootsense bzip2 [30] bzip2 chmod, permissions, race condition - + \ominus + - + execve [37] execve/ptrace, race condition - + \ominus + - + tar [29] GNU tar hostile destination path - + \ominus + -+ tOrnkit [9] Malicious modification of /bin/ls \ominus + -+ -+ X.org [31] Xorg X window server local privilege escalation \ominus + -+ - + N/A Benign modification of /bin/ls - + $-\oplus$ - + N/A Benign /bin/sh exec by root /bin/bash process -+ $-\oplus$ -+ that a system administrator can use to trade-off average-case interactive performance with jitter.
 Increasing G implies that the Rootsense user space process can analyze a larger number of events before issuing a system call to consume subsequent events (i.e., requiring a user-kernel context switch).
-It also implies that foreground tasks have an increased chance of waiting after, rather than waiting both before and after, they enqueue their respective events, thereby reducing contextswitch overhead introduced into foreground workload.
-Thus, a larger value of G improves interactivity, but also increases jitter.
-Interestingly, the size of the kernel event buffer does not impact overhead characteristics, as long as its value is greater than G. This can be intuitively reasoned by considering that in steady state, when the rate of event analysis is greater than the rate of event generation, process wait events are controlled by event consumption behavior which is independent of kernel event buffer size.
-We validated this intuition experimentally and report results in Section V.
+It also implies that foreground tasks have an increased chance of waiting after, rather than waiting both before and after, they enqueue their respective events, thereby reducing contextswitch overhead introduced into foreground workload.4 Thus, a larger value of G improves interactivity, but also increases jitter.
 Rootsense exports tunability of G to the system administrator who can observe as well as control this trade-off based on the needs of her system.
 For instance, the administrator at a data-center hosting web-services may choose to exclusively prioritize average-case response time, while a system administrator for an end-user system may choose to prioritize jitter reduction to keep user experience acceptable.

-V. EVALUATION
+We analyze this trade-off in detail in the evaluation section.

+Table 3.
+Comparing Rootsense accuracy with exploit-based and anomaly-based detectors.

+5 Evaluation
-We deployed Rootsense on an Intel x86 2GHz machine with 512MB of memory, running GNU/Linux with a Fedora Core 5 distribution and 2.6.15.6 kernel.

-The kernel component overwrites the sys\call\table entries for interposition, and exports events via a /proc extension.
+We deployed Rootsense on an Intel x86 2GHz machine with 512MB of memory, running GNU/Linux with a Fedora Core 5 distribution and 2.6.15.6 kernel.5 The kernel component overwrites the sys_call_table entries for interposition, and exports events via a /proc extension.
 Rootsense was evaluated for both accuracy and performance, as we shall describe next.